Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Navigate a route/README.md

 6. Create an `RouteTracker` using the route result, and the index of the desired route to take.
 7. Create a `RouteTrackerLocationDataSource` with the route tracker and a `SimulatedLocationDataSource` object to snap the location display to the route.
 8. Use `RouteTracker.trackingStatus` to be notified of `TrackingStatus` changes, and use them to display updated route information. `TrackingStatus` includes a variety of information on the route progress, such as the remaining distance, remaining geometry or traversed geometry (represented by an `Polyline`), or the remaining time (`TimeInterval`), amongst others.
+9. Use `RouteTracker.voiceGuidances` to be notified of new voice guidances.
+From the voice guidance, get the `VoiceGuidance.text` representing the directions and use a text-to-speech engine to output the maneuver directions.
+10. You can also query the tracking status for the current `DirectionManeuver` index, retrieve that maneuver from the `Route`, and get its direction text to display in the GUI.
+11. To establish whether the destination has been reached, get the `destinationStatus` from the tracking status.
+If the destination status is `reached` and the `remainingDestinationCount` is 1, you have arrived at the destination and can stop routing.
+If there are several destinations on your route and the remaining destination count is greater than 1, switch the route tracker to the next destination.

 ## Relevant API